Battle of Rio de Janeiro: Background

 There were multiple reasons for the French to plan an attack on Rio de Janeiro.
 Firstly, the commander Duguay-Trouin had a personal reason: he was almost bankrupt.
 The second reason was a question of honour.
 The previous year another buccaneer, Jean-François Duclerc had attempted an attack on Rio, but this expedition had ended in disaster; Duclerc and 600 of his soldiers were captured and held in unacceptable conditions.
 The Portuguese refused to exchange these prisoners as was stipulated in a Franco-Portuguese treaty from 1707; furthermore, Duclerc was killed in prison under mysterious circumstances in May 1711.
 The French wanted to liberate these prisoners, and possibly conquer some Brazilian territory.

-Preparations

-In December 1710 Louis XIV approved Duguay-Trouin's plan and provided him with a fleet of 17 ships, carrying in total 738 cannons and 6,139 men.
+In December 1710, Louis XIV approved Duguay-Trouin's plan and provided him with a fleet of 17 ships, carrying in total 738 cannons and 6,139 men.
 The French treasury could not finance the armament of the squadron and therefore Duguay-Trouin had to search private financiers in Saint Malo and on the Royal Court; he received significant support from the Count of Toulouse.